tomwey2/coding-snacks-orchestrator-pattern/README.md

 of the tasks of a complex process or workflow.

 ## Usage
+Integrating the Orchestrator pattern into existing code is easy:
+- Create a data class for the context that contains all data that can be used by the tasks (in the following example this is `class MyContext`).
+- For each task create a class that implements the interface `Task<MyContext>`.
+- In your Main class instantiate the orchestrator object.
+- Define the process that is executed by the orchestrator.

+### Processes with sequential steps
-Let us assumed that your process or workflow contains the following
+Let us assumed that your process or workflow has the following form:
-steps:

 ```mermaid
 flowchart LR